-Of the mortgages in the provisional pool, 13.94% are flexible mortgages.
+Of the mortgages in the provisional pool, 4.84% are flexible mortgages.
+This will equate to about 5% of the final balance of the collateral pool.
 The terms of flexible mortgages allow borrowers to redraw amounts that have been paid in excess of the scheduled mortgage payments.
 If a borrower prepays more than 20% (or lower as agreed at origination) of the scheduled principal balance at any time, the borrower is required to pay a commitment fee of at least 1% of the amount by which the prepayment exceeds 20%.
 Borrowers can still prepay amounts above this limit without incurring a commitment fee, provided they cancel their right to redraw amounts above 20% of their current mortgage balance.
 Where redraw requests are validly made and funded, borrowers ultimately have the obligation to repay all amounts borrowed by the maturity dates of their mortgages.